 Do not rotate tires.
 The front and rear tires have a different size.
-The left and right tires have different unidirectional tread patterns.

 Tire Replacement

 Tires replacement should be performed by an authorized Can-Am dealer.

 - Replace tires only with the same type and size as original tires. - For unidirectional tread pattern, ensure that the tires are installed in the correct direction of rotation. - Tires should be replaced, by an experienced person, in accordance with tire industry standards and tools.